percona/pbm-docs/docs/usage/restore.md

     4. Start the balancer and start `mongos` nodes.

-    5. Make a fresh backup to serve as the new base for future restores.
+    5. We recommend to make a fresh backup to serve as the new base for future restores.
     6. [Enable point-in-time recovery](../features/point-in-time-recovery.md#enable-point-in-time-recovery) if needed.